leanix-public/leanix-report-tutorial-table/TUTORIAL.md

 ...
 ```

-And that's it!
+#### And that's it!
 Your custom report is now ready to be uploaded to your workspace with the following command:
 ```bash
 npm run upload
 ```

-Congratulations!
+#### Congratulations on completing your custom table report!